 Advancing animal agriculture for the betterment of society through science-based learning, outreach and research.

-AVS will be the preeminent animal science program in the Southeast recognized for the positive impact on society by our students, research and outreach.
+The Animal and Veterinary Sciences Department will be the preeminent animal and veterinary science program in the Southeast recognized for the positive impact on society by our students, research and outreach.

 CONGRATULATIONS!!!
 The Clemson University Dairy Science Club successfully participated at the National ADSA (American Dairy Science Association) conference held in Pittsburgh, PA in June 2017.